Jose Lobaton, Catcher, New York Mets

 Birthplace: Acarigua, Venezuela

-Jose Lobaton, catcher, was first signed by the San Diego Padres in 2003.
+Jose Lobaton, catcher for the New York Mets, was first signed by the San Diego Padres in 2003.
 He played in the Padres' minor league system from 2003 through 2009 before they designated him for assignment on July 28, 2009, after just 7 games with the team.
 The Tampa Bay Rays claimed him off waivers on July 30, 2009.
 He spent the rest of the 2009 season and all of the 2010 season and most of the 2011 season in the minor leagues.

 In 2013, Lobaton batted .249 in 100 games with the Rays.
 As a catcher, he played in 96 games and he made 643 putouts with a .996 fielding percentage.
 He didn't do very well, however, at catching players trying to steal - he caught only 10 players while allowing 63 to steal bases.